harsh-bothra/SecurityStories/SecurityStories/ahmet-gurel.md

 > Did you find Ahmet's story interesting and inspiring?
 Make sure to share it with your friends and collegeus to spread the word.

-> We will be coming with more such interesting and inspiring stories daily.
+> We will be coming with more such interesting and inspiring stories Weekly.

 Follow Me on [Twitter](https://www.twitter.com/harshbothra_)